 The waterfall itself is nestled in a lavish rainforest, fringed with broad ferns and colorful flowers.
 There’s also an idyllic grassy area around the waterhole that makes for a perfect picnic spot, and if you’re lucky, you might even be able to spot a platypus.

-Facilities available at Millaa Millaa Falls include picnic tables, BBQs, shelters, public toilets, and change rooms, making it an awesome place to comfortably spend a good amount of time and take in all the beauty that this unique set of falls on the Waterfall Circuit Cairns has to offer.
+Facilities available at Millaa Millaa Falls include picnic tables, BBQs, shelters, public toilets, and change rooms, making it an awesome place to comfortably spend a good amount of time and take in all the beauty that this unique set of falls has to offer.

 FULL BLOG POST → Millaa Millaa Waterfall

 Next up on the Waterfall Circuit Atherton Tablelands is Zillie Falls.
 Surrounded by lush rainforest, Zillie Falls offers picnic areas for lunch and a lookout at the top of the waterfall that boasts epic views of these cascading falls.

 To get down to the base of the falls you’ll see there is a narrow bush track that takes around 10-minutes each way.
 When wet, this trail can be pretty muddy and quite slippy.
 So if it’s been raining, I would suggest taking your boots.